 - Liquid chalk (what Jim uses in Gyms that don’t allow traditional chalk)

-The exercises below are a can help anyone get started TODAY; you don’t need a childhood full of gymnastics practice.
-For those a little more seasoned, these basic moves can start getting tough REALLY fast.
+The exercises below can help anyone get started TODAY with rings; you don’t need a childhood full of gymnastics practice.

 One of the simplest exercises to do?
 Hang from the rings!
 This exercise is accessible to beginners, but is no joke.

-It will help build up the grip strength necesary for future skills, and you may not be able to go long at the beginning.
+It will help build up the grip strength necessary for future skills, and you may not be able to go long at the beginning.

 If you have never used rings before, even just holding yourself up with straight arms will be challenging!
 The rings will want to move all different directions.